 3-D Scan showing the damage we women do to our feet by wearing high heeled shoes

 - There are 26 bones in each foot, 33 joints, 107 ligaments and 19 muscles

-- 25% of all the bones in the human body are found in the feet.
+- 25% of all the bones in the human body are in the feet.
 When these bones are out of alignment, so is the whole body

-- Most of the body's weight are carried by the two largest bones in the feet, the calcaneus (heel bone) and the talus that is situated between the heel bone and the bottom of the shinbone
+- Most of the body's weight are carried by the two largest bones in the feet, the calcaneus (heel bone) and the talus situated between the heel bone and the bottom of the shinbone

 - Walking is the best exercise for the feet and body, it improve circulation and help to maintain body weight and overall health

 - Foot problems occur four times more frequently in women than men.
 This is mostly due to wearing of high heeled and poorly fitted shoes